“To know and share God’s love”

 The role is a busy one, coordinating the many and varied activities and groups, as well as the “nuts and bolts” of a vibrant and busy church.
 Keri is the first contact person and can help with, or direct, any enquiries as required.

 Our Chartwell Church facility is very well used by the Church and community.
-Brad or Keri are your first point of contact if you wish to view our facilities or make a booking.
-Brad liaises with the Property Committee and facility users and helps with the running of the Parish.
+Amie or Keri are your first point of contact if you wish to view our facilities or make a booking.
+Amie liaises with the Property Committee and facility users and helps with the running of the Parish.